anmolter/sql/Section3_select.md

 	,dob DateOfBirth
 FROM person.info;
 ```
 However, for readibility it is often better to include AS.
-Aliases can also be used to assign temporary names to tables, which is particularly useful in join queries, which will be explained in a lter section.
+Aliases can also be used to assign temporary names to tables, which is particularly useful in join queries, which will be explained in a later section.
 ## Where clauses
 The SELECT part of a query determines, which columns to get.
 To get a subset of rows a WHERE clause is added after the name of the table.
 For example, to select all current smokers from the questionnaire.recruitment table:
 ```SQL